combust/mleap/README.md

 modelFile.close()
 ```

+### Create and Export a Scikit-learn Pipeline

+TODO: Mikhail

-### Import and Transform Using Spark Pipeline
+### Load and Transform Using MLeap

-Spark pipelines are not meant to be run outside of Spark.
-They require a DataFrame and therefore a SparkContext to run as well.
-These are very expensive data structures and libraries to include in a project.
-With MLeap, there is no dependency on Spark to execute a pipeline.
-MLeap dependencies are very lightweight and we use very fast data structures for executing your ML pipelines.
+Becuase we export Spark and Scikit-learn pipelines to a standard format, we can use either our Spark-trained pipeline or our Scikit-learn pipeline from the previous steps to demonstrate usage of MLeap in this section.
+The choice is yours!

 ```scala
 import ml.combust.bundle.BundleFile